What do the professional accountant do?

 The ChFC includes comprehensive coverage of all kinds of financial planning topics, such as insurance planning, income tax planning, and retirement planning.
 Unlike the CFP, which has a final exam at the end of the program, the ChFC includes exams at the end of each course.

 The ChFC has eight required courses and eight exams.
 Obtaining your ChFC designation usually takes between six to nine months and costs $5,400.
 There are no publicized numbers for the pass rates for the ChFC exams.

 Chartered Global Management Accountant (CGMA) Designation

 The Chartered Global Management Accountant (CGMA) designation was jointly established by the American Institute of Certified Public Accountants (AICPA) and the Chartered Institute of Management Accountants (CIMA).
-It is a globally recognized accounting certification that has been established by two of the longest-standing accounting associations.
-If you are a current CIMA member, you automatically qualify for a CGMA and if you are a current voting AICPA member, you have the option of a faster route to obtaining the designation.
+It is also a globally recognized accounting certification that has been established by two of the longest-standing accounting associations.
+However, if you are a current CIMA member, you automatically qualify for a CGMA and if you are a current voting AICPA member, you have the option of a faster route to obtaining the designation.